valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * products can be added to the cart at 4 places within the web app:
     * by clicking 'add to cart` button on the homepage ('our most popular products' section)
     * by clicking 'add to cart` button in the webshop's product feed (product cards)
-    * by adding products through the input field on the product page (+/- input field that)
+    * by defining product's quantity through the input field on the product page (+/- input field) and confirming by clicking on the 'add to cart` button
     * by clicking 'add to cart` button on the product page ('recommended for you' section)
 * the code can be found in `views.py` in the `cart` app
-* in short, the system checks if the product's ID is already in the cart, takes it's quantity, sums it with the quantity that is being submitted and compares it to the limit of 99 same items per order
+* in short, the system checks if the product's ID is already in the cart, takes its quantity, sums it with the quantity that is being submitted and compares it to the limit of 99 same items per order
 * if the amount is higher than 99, and the general limit of maximum 150 products per order hasn't been reached, the system changes the current quantity to maximum 99 items in the cart and alerts the user of the changes
-* an example of this error would be when there are 89 products in the cart already and the user tries to add 20 more on top of that through the product page input box (new total would be 109 which is higher than the limit of 99)
+* an example of this error would be when there are 89 products in the cart already and the user tries to add 20 more on top of that through the product page input box (new total would be 109 which is higher than the limit of 99) - the system rounds the quantity to 99 instead of 109

 ![Max 99 Same Items per Order](readme-files/img-testing/img-testing-cart-max-99.png)

 ### User-Frienly Product Page Input
 * product pages work a bit differently when it comes to adding products to the cart than the 'add to cart' buttons
-* 'add to cart' buttons will increase the quantity of the product by 1, while on product pages, users can submit a bulk number which might be prone to Manipulation
+* 'add to cart' buttons will increase the quantity of the product by 1, while on product pages, users can submit a bulk number which might be prone to manipulation
 * for that reason, the following actions have been taken:
     * the `<input>` tag takes in only numbers as value (`type="number"`) between `min="1"` and `max="99"`
     * if users try to submit empty value, they are redirected to the product page with a toast message